Supernovatux/magik_pdf/README.md

-  -l <int>                                 : last page to print -o                                       : print only odd pages -e                                       : print only even pages -singlefile                              : write only the first page and do not add digits -scale-dimension-before-rotation         : for rotated pdf, resize dimensions before the rotation -r <fp>                                  : resolution, in DPI (default is 150) -rx <fp>                                 : X resolution, in DPI (default is 150)
+  -l <int>                                 : last page to print -o                                       : print only odd pages -e                                       : print only even pages -scale-dimension-before-rotation         : for rotated pdf, resize dimensions before the rotation -r <fp>                                  : resolution, in DPI (default is 150) -rx <fp>                                 : X resolution, in DPI (default is 150)